evidentlyai/evidently/README.md

 - Column with 'target' name will be treated as a target function.
 - Column with 'prediction' name will be treated as a model prediction.

 ID, datetime, target and prediction are utility columns.
 They are not required to calculate drift.
 If you specify datetime, it will be used in data plots.
-If you specify target and prediction, they will be excluded from the data drift report.
+If you specify id, target and prediction, they will be excluded from the data drift report.

 You can create a `column_mapping` to specify if your dataset includes utility columns, and split features into numerical and categorical types.